Investigation finds doping cover-ups in weightlifting - WHIZ News

 McLaren said 40 positive doping tests were “hidden” in IWF records and that athletes whose cases were delayed or covered up went on to win medals at the world championships and other events.
 The cases will be referred to the World Anti-Doping Agency.

+“We found systematic governance failures and corruption at the highest level of the IWF,” McLaren said.

+The International Olympic Committee said it was studying the report “very carefully,” adding that “the content is deeply concerning.”

-McLaren said former IWF president Tamas Ajan was “an autocratic leader” who kept the board in the dark about finances.
-Ajan received cash payments, some as much as $100,000, as doping fines from national federations or sponsors, McLaren said.
-On one trip to Thailand, Ajan collected more than $440,000, according to the report.
+McLaren said former IWF president Tamas Ajan was “an autocratic leader” who kept the board in the dark about finances and left officials fearing reprisals if they spoke out.
+Ajan received cash payments on behalf of the IWF as doping fines from national federations or sponsors, the report said, but what happened to some of the money is unclear.

+McLaren said $10.4 million was unaccounted for, based on his team’s analysis of cash going in and out of the IWF over several years.

+The largest fine recorded in the report was $500,000 paid by Azerbaijan.
+It’s unclear how that payment was made.
+On one trip to Thailand for a competition and conference, Ajan collected more than $440,000 across 18 cash payments, according to the report.

 “Everyone was kept in financial ignorance through the use of hidden bank accounts (and transfers),” McLaren said.
 “Some cash was accounted for, some was not.”